 The Power of Forgiveness

 It’s not a secret that our emotions have a significant impact on our health.
-Many people who come to our clinic discover that a contributing factor to their health problem is due to some troubling emotional experiences that they have been through in the past.
 Surprisingly, many are harboring some form of resentment towards another person that is now having a detrimental effect on their recovery.

 Dr. Morter, an expert in emotional health and its connection with physical well-being stated: “No matter how well we camouflage our negative past experiences our subconscious memory has them stored away, ready to leap out when a similar negative experience triggers the response, and we damage ourselves all over again by reliving that past negative experience.
 Continuous subtle negative feelings, such as depression, worry, guilt, self-pity, resentment, and frustration, reduce the vibrancy of your surrounding (energy) field which, in turn, interferes with the flow of health….”